mids-w203/reading/unit_07_plan.md

-# Plan for Unit 7
+# Plan for the Unit

 This unit continues the work of classical hypothesis testing.
 It builds on the work of the previous unit by asking questions about data that has *more unique* qualities than were covered in the previous unit.
 These unique qualities include: